 Duolingo is one of the most popular language-learning apps that has been operating for many years now, and its main goal is to help people learn a foreign language for free.
 But is Duolingo a good choice for learning a language as difficult as Chinese?
-In this Duolingo Chinese review, we’re going to talk about how Duolingo can help you learn or improve your Chinese language skills, and, more specifically, we’ll focus on how the app works and what its teaching methods are.
+In this Duolingo Chinese review, we’re going to talk about how Duolingo can help you improve your Chinese language skills, and more specifically, how the app works and what its teaching methods are.
 Read on and get everything you need to know about Duolingo Chinese!

 Chinese Is Not as Difficult as You Think! – Difficulties and Key Points of Learning Chinese

-Before we begin our actual app review, let’s first see what the main differences between the English language and the Chinese language are.
+Before we begin our actual app review, let’s first see the main differences between the English language and the Chinese language.

 Pronunciation: Pinyin and Tones

-Needless to say, Chinese pronunciation is completely different from the English one, therefore, how can an English speaker pronounce Chinese characters?
+Needless to say, Chinese pronunciation is completely different from English, therefore, how can an English speaker pronounce Chinese characters?

 Since Chinese characters, unlike most languages, are ideographic, the pronunciation of Chinese words can’t generally be derived from the characters themselves.
 That’s why different systems have been created to represent the Chinese pronunciation of characters using the Latin alphabet system.